learn-co-curriculum/hs-ruby2-teachers-guide-activerecord-relationships/README.md

     * In migration (in db directory) create `up` and `down` methods.
     * see code snippet 3
     * In terminal: `rake db:migrate` to create the table
+  * Now that we've modified the tweets table, our current data is no longer valid
+  * Go into tux and do Tweet.destroy_all to destroy all of the tweets that are currently in the database
+  * Now that we've modified our database we also need to update the info that is being stored in the database
+  * Where do we get that input from our users?
+FORMS
++ Modifying the Tweets form
+  * Now that we are connecting Tweets to Users via their user id we should probably modify our form to take in user id's instead of user name's
+  * Have students update their forms accordingly
+  * Create a tweet for user 1

 ### Conclusion / So What?